UUcoffeeCup

 Our Little Free Library on the front lawn needs books to share with the neighborhood.
 Novels, gardening and cook books, children's books are all good choices.

 Do you have any good books you can share?
 Please put them in our Little Free Library.
-You will probably find a book for yourself to enjoy!
+You will probably find a book there for you to enjoy!

 DO YOU HAVE A BUSINESS OR SERVICE YOU WANT TO ADVERTISE?